 Syphilis is a bacterial sexually transmitted infection (STI) that can cause serious damage to your health if left untreated.
 Many people don't notice the initial symptoms, but it can be detected with a simple blood test.
 It's easy to treat and cure with antibiotics in its early stages.

 This can help if:

-- you want to know how syphilis is detected and treated.
+you want to know how to detect and treat syphilis.